w0006887/modules/0280/mdModule.md

 $(A \subseteq B) \Leftrightarrow (((A-B) = \\{\\}) \wedge (A\cap B = A))$

-This means that $A$ is a subset of ($\subseteq$) $B$ if and only if there are no elements that are in $A$ but not in $B$.
+This means that $A$ is a subset of ($\subseteq$) $B$ if and only if no elements are in $A$ but not in $B$.
 That, in return, is saying that everything in $A$ should be in $B$ as well.

 You can see how a set is always its own subset because $A-A=\\{\\}$ for any set $A$.
-Sometimes, it is important to express that a set is a "proper subset" of another set.
+Sometimes, expressing that a set is a "proper subset" of another set is important.
 This is defined as follows:

 $A \subset B \Leftrightarrow (A \subseteq B) \wedge (B-A \neq \\{\\})$